Sermons

 21 July 2019

 Sibling rivalry.
 Is this what we are seeing in our Gospel reading between Mary and Martha or is it something deeper?
-Jesus has come to the home of Mary and Martha and both sisters see a different emphasis of what needs to happen.
-It reminds me of a similar situation which involved Mary in John’s… Read more
+Jesus has come to the home of Mary and… Read more

 Year C- 5th Sunday after Pentecost – Go and do likewise